 There was a time when a young boy’s wealth was measured in marbles.
-In my town, any 8- to 10-year-old was appointed rank according to how low his pants sagged after a lucky run at the alley pots in our school yard.
+In my hometown, Delhi, Ontario, any 8- to 10-year-old was appointed rank according to how low his pants sagged after a lucky run at the alley pots in our school yard.

 The alley “pots” peppered a 50-foot square of packed dirt, which looked like a miniature minefield pocked with tiny craters, and not one blade of grass in sight.
 The dirt patch was as noisy and busy as any Vegas casino, with players hustling any comer when a pot freed up for a game.
 Pint-sized spectators crowded the action like gamblers around a craps table.

 The pot was a significant diversion from tradition.
 Generally people describe “marbles” as a ring drawn in the dirt or pavement, and a bunch of marbles inside the ring.
 Two players would flick marbles at the inner circle, claiming any they knocked out of the ring.
 Like dodgeball.

 Our game was a more like golf.
 The pot was dug into the dirt.
 Kids would rotate about ten times on their heel, and form a 4-inch- deep pot that measured about 6 inches across.
 Do NOT try this at the golf course.
 The pot was the target, and also held the stakes–a heap of 10, 20, 40, maybe a 100 marbles.
 Each player would keep one marble out for play.
 Stepping about ten feet back from the pot, they dropped their marble, and would alternately inch the marbles towards the pot, usually with their foot.

 The moment of truth occurred when a player felt they could sink one of the marbles into the pot.
 Crouching down on one knee, they pushed the marble with a curled forefinger.
 Much like golf putting without the fancy shoes.
 Or billiards, with no cue.
 Or like curling, without the 40-pound rock.